 With breakfast included in our guesthouses, many catered to Western tastes, and the staff seemed confused about my refusal of the breads they had on offer.
 I learned quickly that a fast and easy alternative was poha, a dish made from flattened rice that is fried with turmeric, chili powder, onions, mustard seeds and more.
 Easy to make and satisfying, it goes quite well with eggs.

-*Again, it’s important to ask about cross-contact and whether or not the oil / pan used for frying was contaminated with any wheat.
+*Again, it’s important to ask about cross-contact and whether or not the oil / pan used for frying was in contact with any wheat.

 Bajra Roti or Makki ki Roti, an Indian bread celiacs can eat